clumsy48/code-solution-2/README.md

 # code-solution-2
-HLD for Google Analytics System
+## HLD for Google Analytics System

-Assunptions:
+**Assunptions:**
-1) No. of Active clients + clients added in next 10 years = 100,000.
+`1) No. of Active clients + clients added in next 10 years = 100,000.
-2) Users of every Client + Users added in next years = 100,00,000.
+`2) Users of every Client + Users added in next years = 100,00,000.
-3) User from same location visted multiple times within 1 min is counted as single visit.
+`3) User from same location visted multiple times within 1 min is counted as single visit.
-4) 10% users of every client active wihtin a min.
+`4) 10% users of every client active wihtin a min.

-Capacity Estimation and Constraints:
+**Capacity Estimation and Constraints:**
-1)Traffic estimates - 1000,00,00,00,00,000 / 1440 ~ 100,00,00,000 per minutes .
+`1)Traffic estimates - 1000,00,00,00,00,000 / 1440 ~ 100,00,00,000 per minutes .
-2)Storage estimates :
+`2)Storage estimates :

-Features:
+**Features:**
-1)Count of users visted a page by minute,day,week,month,year.
+`1)Count of users visted a page by minute,day,week,month,year.
 2)Count of users by region , Browser , operating sytem, Gender , Age group (0-10,11-17,18-30,31-40,above 40).
-3)Count of new users vs existing users.
+3)Count of new users vs existing users.`

-Database Design :
+**Database Design :**
-Since we are dealing with large volumes/scale of data and it needs to be highly available , therefore NoSql DyanmoDb will be ideal choice for it (there are other nosql database also available like Apache Cassandra).
+`Since we are dealing with large volumes/scale of data and it needs to be highly available , therefore NoSql DyanmoDb will be ideal choice for it (there are other nosql database also available like Apache Cassandra).

 Write per day ~ 1 billion